 For a UE provided with NR-DC-PC-mode = Semi-static-mode1,

-PTotalNR-DC = MIN{PEMAX, NR-DC, PPowerClass} + 0.3 dB
+PTotalNR-DC = MIN{PEMAX, NR-DC, PPowerClass,NR-DC} + 0.3 dB

-with PPowerClass set to power class 3 in case the UE indicates a higher power class in any CGThe UE determines the maximum transmission power for the MCG and the SCG using the respective configured maximum power PCMAX,f,c,MCG and PCMAX,f,c,SCG for a single serving cell per band or PCMAX,CA,MCG and/or PCMAX,CA,SCG when it is configured with contiguous intra-band carrier aggregation in one or both cell groups.
+with PPowerClass set to power class 3 in case the UE indicates a higher power class in any CG by [powerClass, powerClass-v1610, powerClass-v17xy].
+The UE determines the maximum transmission power for the MCG and the SCG using the respective configured maximum power PCMAX,f,c,MCG and PCMAX,f,c,SCG for a single serving cell per band or PCMAX,CA,MCG and/or PCMAX,CA,SCG when it is configured with contiguous intra-band carrier aggregation in one or both cell groups.

 If for synchronous NR-DC operation a UE is provided NR-DC-PC-mode = Semi-static-mode2, the PTotalNR-DC is determined as above and